YoussefYN/Graph-Clustering/README.md

 *    arg4: path for saving shrinked list of description for each node (\<nodes files>)

 # Data after filteration
-Can be found in the master branch in data/filtered-wikinodes5.txt and data/filtered-topcats5.txt
+Can be found in the master branch in data/filtered-wikinodes_f.txt and data/filtered-topcats_f.txt

-# User Manual
+# User Manual Graph-Clustering

 To run the Jar, use the following form:
 >spark-submit Graph-Clustering.jar \<edges files> \<nodes files> \<Out Directory>